Photo by Piotr Spigiel

 - Being Hosted by Local Families

-All participants (children and their leaders) stay in pairs with local families who volunteer to host Brave Kids.
+THE participants THAT WILL COME FROM ABROAD (children and their leaders) stay in pairs with local families who volunteer to host Brave Kids.
 The host families provide not only accommodation and food, but also a great heart and openness to Brave Kids Participants.
 The host families are an important part of the project and extend our mission of intercultural dialogue and learning.

 Before becoming hosts for Brave Kids, these families go through a selection process which includes: a general meeting with the host families coordinator, single meeting with the coordinator to assess conditions for hosting, a first aid course, and workshops on intercultural communication, conflict resolution, and English language, among others.

 The children are hosted in the families in pairs.
 Therefore, we guarantee that they are never left alone with people they do not know.